Keith Drury (artist): Signature style

-After the controversy, Drury moved away from oil on canvas and created a new style of artworks using 3D modelling.
-He used this technique to produce urban landscapes and cityscapes, featuring well-known local landmarks combined with elements of humor and political satire.
+Drury is now best known for his signature style which involves producing vibrant artworks using 3D modelling.
+He uses this technique to produce urban landscapes and cityscapes, depicting well-known local landmarks.
 Each picture can take up to three months to complete due to the complex modelling process and the high levels of detail included.
 Most of the scenes include a red telephone box, a red postbox and a clock which tells the same time.
 Drury deliberates for hours on inconsequential details such as a perforated brake disc on a Harley-Davidson motorbike.
 Many British and international towns and cities are featured in the artworks.
+Many of these pieces focus on Northern Irish landmarks, including Drury’s home city of Belfast.
+The artist’s unique artistic depiction of Northern Ireland reinvents the country in a vibrant and celebratory way following a long political conflict known as ‘The Troubles’.